ncolton/adamant-parakeet/README.md

+# Running

+## Daemons

+### Beat Scheduler

+To enable time-based task scheduling:

+`manage.py celery beat -S djcelery.schedulers.DatabaseScheduler`

+### Workers

+Workers to actually process the tasks which are added to the queues:

+`manage.py celery worker`

+### Task Tracking

+In order to actually see tasks showing up in the DJCELERY Tasks section of the admin interface, the camera must be running.

+`manage.py celery events --camera=djcelery.snapshot.Camera --app=parakeet`

+# Design Foo

 Failures of a queued job should be infrastructure related, not site problems, and auto-retried?
 For a job success that reports a native thread issue, inability to get a selenium session, etc. those need to be reclassified as job failures somehow.
 This is a code change to the actual PIK check, rather than to the management framework…